 Unfortunately, since the government doesn’t subsidize these loans, interest accrues while you’re enrolled in college, and you’re responsible for paying that interest, plus any interest that accrues after you graduate and you start making payments.
 This makes them slightly more expensive than Subsidized Direct Loans, but they’re still a great option.

 For loans taken out for the 2020-21 school year, the Direct Loan interest rate was 2.75%, which was a major drop from the previous year.
 This was due to the economic impact of the COVID-19 pandemic.
-The rate for 2021-22 is currently tracking to increase to 3.206%, but we won’t know the final and official rate until May of 2021.
+The rate for 2021-22 is 3.734%, which is a significant increase but still considerably lower than the rate in 2019-20, which was about 0.75 percentage points higher.
+Rates may return to these normal pre-COVID levels once new rates are determined for 2022-23.

 However, you don’t have to start making payments until six months after you graduate.
 These loans are also made in the student’s name, so parents aren’t involved or responsible for repayment.
 And there’s no credit check required.